Submitting a Disclosure

 Submitting Notice of Invention

 When you disclose an invention to Innovation Ventures, it begins the process that could result in the commercialization of the technology.
-The invention disclosure is filed with our office by completing the Notice of Invention Form.
+The invention disclosure is filed with our office by completing the Notice of Invention Form or submitting using the Innovator Portal.

 The Notice of Invention is a confidential document that is Rutgers’ record of an invention, the inventors involved, sponsorships and other related information.
 Once the inventor submits this form, a licensing manager will be assigned to the technology and an evaluation of the technology will begin.